 What is Circuit Switching?

 Circuit switching divides network capacity (speed) into segments and maintains a constant bit delay across the connection.
-An ensuring data rate is provided by the exclusive path/circuit created between both the sender and recipient.
+An ensuring data rate is provided by the exclusive path/circuit created between the sender and recipient.

 FDM divides a signal into several bands.
 When numerous data streams are merged for simultaneous transmission over a common communication media, Frequency Division Multiplexing, or FDM, is utilized.